Resources: School

 EC-TIIS provides free online workshops that focus on how technology can assist young children with disabilities in accessing the general education curriculum.

-Created by CAST and Recording for the Blind and Dyslexic, this site provides strategies for teaching listening skills, applying these skills to literacy instruction, and using technology (such as audio books) for learning.
+Created by CAST and Recording for the Blind and Dyslexic (now Learning Ally), this site provides strategies for teaching listening skills, applying these skills to literacy instruction, and using technology (such as audio books) for learning.

 Many good articles about the use of technology for people with learning disabilities.
 Included are general information, technology reviews, classroom applications, and making the right decisions when integrating technology.